 - Before use, make sure the crane is the right one for the planned hoisting task.
 Ensure it has appropriate travel, lift, and capacity.

 - Before loading, ensure the load weight.
-Inspect the capacity of all equipment and components including the hardware, rope, and slings.
+Inspect the capacity of all equipment and components, including the hardware, rope, and slings.

 - While communicating with a crane operator, ensure clear agreed-upon signals are exchanged.
 Except for the stop signal, the crane operator must have instructions from only one person – a designated signaler.
 Where a remote controller or wired is utilized, the operator should become familiar with all of its functionalities before lifting the load.

 - Warn all workers and other people in the load lift area before you start the operation of the lift.
 Make sure that the way of the load is clear of persons and hindrances.
 Do not lift loads over anyone.
-Place the crane hoist in the centre over the load prior to hoisting to avoid swinging of the load.
+Place the crane hoist in the centre over the load before hoisting to avoid swinging of the load.

 - Ensure you are using unused sling legs.
 Do not leave loose materials or drag slings on a load being hoisted.